luaymatalka/movie-industry---exploratory-data-analysis/README.md

 Based on the above information, it is recommended that a movie is released in May, June, July, November, or December.

+Special emphasis should be given to the international market due to its rapid growth compared with the domestic market.
+This can be done with a greater allocation of overall marketing budget towards that market, with the utilization of social media, along with focusing on stories, characters, and ideas that are of interest to other countries and regions.

 If the movie is released in May, focus on these three genres: Animation, Sci-Fi, and/or Adventure.
 If the release month is June, focus on: Animation, Adventure, and/or Sci-Fi.
 If the release month is July, focus on: War, Animation, and/or Musical.
 If the release month is November, focus on: Animation, Adventure, and/or Family.
-And if the release month is in December, focus on: Fantasty, Adventure, and/or Action.
+And if the release month is in December, focus on: Fantasy, Adventure, and/or Action.

 If the release month cannot be pre-determined, then focus on the following genres:
 Animation, Adventure, Sci-Fi, Family, and/or Action.

-There is a positive correlation, with a slope greater than 1, between domestic profit and worldwide profit, thus worldwide profit is used as the metric for success.